solliancenet/azure-synapse-analytics-workshop-300/day-01/lab01-data-integration-part-1.md

 The data has the following fields: `Date`, `NorthAmerica`, `SouthAmerica`, `Europe`, `Africa`, and `Asia`.
 They must process this data and store it in Synapse Analytics.

 1. In the query window, replace the script with the following to create the `DailySalesCounts` table and load data using the COPY statement.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `<PrimaryStorage>` with the default storage account name for your workspace (replace `SUFFIX` with your **student ID**):

     ```sql
-    CREATE TABLE [wwi_staging].DailySalesCounts
+    CREATE TABLE [wwi_staging].DailySalesCounts_SUFFIX
         (
             [Date] [int]  NOT NULL,
             [NorthAmerica] [int]  NOT NULL,